Marcelle enjoys preparing delicious meals for family and friends. She especially loves creating original, plant-based, vegan recipes.

 - 3-4 tablespoons water or veggie broth, Start with 1 tbsp and add more as needed

 - 5 15-oz cans organic no-salt-added beans, rinsed and drained (black, pinto, kidney, navy, or other)

-- 1 26.5-oz container Pomi chopped tomatoes, or 2 cans of organic no-salt-added diced tomatoes
+- 1 26.5-oz container low sodium chopped tomatoes (try pomi brand), or 2 cans of organic no-salt-added diced tomatoes

 - 1 15-oz can organic pureed pumpkin

-- 1 to 2 tablespoons sodium-free chili powder (try Simply Organic or Frontier brands)
+- 1-2 tablespoons sodium-free chili powder (try Simply Organic or Frontier brands)

 - 2 teaspoons dried oregano

 - 1 teaspoon unsweetened cocoa powder